Breeders of high quality PRE horses

 A horse with a Chestnut coat who does not carry cream is Chestnut.
 A Chestnut horse that carries one cream gene is Palomino.
 A Chestnut horse that carries two cream genes is Cremello.

 will see it works the same for bay and black.

 Bay to Buckskin to Perlino

 Black to Smokey Black to Smokey Cream.

 Cremello, Perlino and Smokey Cream can look so similar the only way to know the difference is to

 see the test results.
 Why does it matter what the difference is, they are all double cream...who cares?
 If you are hoping for a certain color of a resulting foal, it is a must!

 If you end up with a smokey black foal when you were expecting palomino I am guessing you wouldn't be very happy.

 Do your homework!
 Also keep in mind you must know the genetics of your mare to get a clear answer of what color a resulting foal might be.
 Your mare is half the equation.

 Agouti, how black is displayed on the body, is part of the equations as well.
-In points-legs, mane and tail (Bay) or all over (Black).
-That is a lesson for another day.
+In points-legs, mane and tail = Bay.
+All over = Black.